sam81/sam81.github.io/r_guide_bookdown/01_installing_R.md

 ### Windows

-The R's GUI on Windows provides an interface to download and install the packages directly from the internet.
-You can also install packages from a local repository, this is necessary for example if you don't have an internet connection from the computer you want to install the package on.
-In this case, you can download the package you want from another computer as a zip file, and then transfer it to your computer.
-At this point to install the package don't unzip it, just start the R GUI and click on etc...
+The R graphical user interface (GUI) on Windows provides an interface to download and install the packages directly from the internet.